BA in Film and Television Production

 • Communication skills are honed by pitching projects and connecting with industry professionals to draw on their expertise and experience

-This module aims to build on cinematographic learning outcomes from stage one of the programme to develop advanced competency and skills in the areas of camera operation, lighting design and critical and creative analysis of the role of cinematography within productions.
+Building on cinematographic learning outcomes from stage one of the programme to develop advanced competency and skills in the areas of camera operation, lighting design and critical and creative analysis of the role of cinematography within productions.
 This module builds on core technical skills in camera operation and lighting techniques for digital filmmaking and screen media production.
 Learners are able to manage the technical operation of digital cinematography cameras and can make informed, confident and creative decisions regarding exposure control (aperture, ISO and shutter speed/angle), white balance and frame composition.
 This module advances the learners’ knowledge of recording codecs, capture and output resolutions, and keep them up-to-date with industry standard formats in a constantly evolving field.
 Through practical demonstrations and exercises, learners develop their technical and creative lighting skills and apply them across their productions

 Building on the audio recording skills and practices that learners have acquired in stage one of this programme, in this module, learners are introduced to more advanced practices, techniques and equipment in location sound recording.
 These techniques feed forward to assist both the editing and post-production sound departments.
 Consequently, learners begin to further enrich their knowledge and understanding of the nuances of post-production and sound design process.
 Learners are required to research, analyse and discuss case studies to support their ongoing learning in this module: this research is destined to support the evolution of their technical understanding, and creative decision-making, in their projects.
 Learners are also encouraged to gain as much practical hands-on time with sound recording equipment as possible, both inside and outside of class time